 - Edgeworks Climbing hosts social events for climbers, summer camps for kids, daylong and overnight excursions and plenty of classes for indoor and outdoor climbers alike.
 Course topics range from Climbing 101 for complete beginners to more in-depth classes on knot tying, rappelling, leading and a focus on movement and technique.
 Outdoor clinics require a degree of climbing knowledge, which budding climbers can pick up at an indoor guided class.

 - Climb Tacoma, owned and operated by local climbers, is an open facility that makes use of all four walls as well as plenty of free-standing structures to ensure there’s plenty of space and terrain for climbers of all ability levels.
-Climb Tacoma offers classes in bouldering, private instruction and even a $10 ladies night that includes rentals – how can you beat that?
-Kids camps over the summer offer an affordable way for kiddos to get in on the action, too, at the cost of $100 a week.
+Climb Tacoma offers classes in bouldering, private instruction and even a ladies night that includes rentals – how can you beat that?
+Kids camps over the summer offer an affordable way for kiddos to get in on the action, too.

 Outdoor (and Some Quirky Indoor) Yoga